Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 ## 09-06-2021

-- ❎ warp affine transformation before making the grid
+- :triangular_flag_on_post: warp affine transformation before making the grid
   - ✔️ add transformation matrix to the cache informations
   - ✔️ apply the transformation
 - ✔️ Main script